 Nicole is a Ph.D. chemist with a background in biomaterials and tissue engineering.
-In August 2020, she received her Ph.D. in Chemistry from Rice University, where she utilized supramolecular chemistry to create biomaterials for tissue regeneration.
+Networking with AWIS GCH allowed Nicole to transition into industry as an R&D Research Scientist at Rockwater Energy Solutions working on the development of completion, production, and specialty chemicals for the upstream oilfield services industry.
+In May 2020, she received her Ph.D. in Chemistry from Rice University, where she utilized supramolecular chemistry to create biomaterials for tissue regeneration.
 Nicole graduated with her B.S. in Chemistry and B.S. in Biological Sciences from University of California: Irvine.
 In her free time, Nicole can be found on the golf course with her husband and puppy, Lilly, or crocheting blankets for family and friends.

 Liaison to Industry